Milk-able Moments: New Tech and Farmer Behavior Change

 Analytical Approach

 The study used a difference-in-difference design to measure the extent farmers adopted dairy technologies.
 For farmers who adopted dairy technologies, a before-after analysis was conducted to compare milk yields and income before and after the project.
-ADD MATCHING

 Survey data was collected from 5,000+ farmers, sampled across treatment and comparison groups in six regions in Tanzania, complemented by dozens of stakeholder interviews and focus groups.